Oat & Raisin Cookies

 1/2 tsp baking powder

 200g seedless raisins

 Preheat your oven to 190c/375f/gas mark 5.
 Place the Stork, two sugars and vanilla extract into a mixing bowl.
 I always use a stand mixer because I’m a pretty lazy baker to be fair.
 Cream together until pale and fluffy (although it will still look gritty because of the demerara sugar).
-Switch off the motor and add the aquafaba or egg replacer.
+Switch off the motor and add the milk.
 Beat again until thoroughly combined.

 Meanwhile, in a separate bowl, stir together the flour, cinnamon, sea salt, bicarbonate of soda, baking powder and porridge oats.
 Slowly add it to the creamy mixture while it runs on a slow speed.